 The project will be constructed outside the 100-year flood hazard area, and will not place housing within a 100-year flood hazard area.
 Neither will the project place any structures that would impede flood flows.
-Seasonal stormwater drainage that flows in the three tributaries to Clay Creek will be redirected around the site, but the rate or volume of flow in Clay Creek (approximately 0.1 mile north of the site) will remain unchanged.
+Seasonal stormwater drainage that flows in the three tributaries to Clay Creek will be redirected around the site, but the rate or volume of flow in Clay Creek (approximately 0.1 mile north of the site) will not change remain unchanged. significantly.
 This would have no impact on flooding.